roolio/java-ext/README.md

 # Using the template
 Create a new function (Check the templates available above)
 ```
-faas-cli new --lang java-img <fn-name>
+faas-cli new --lang java-imj <fn-name>
 ```
 Build, push, and deploy
 ```